 The PROHIBITED LIST FOR HUMAN ATHLETES

-The World Anti-Doping Agency (WADA) publishes and maintains a list of the substances and methods which are prohibited at all times, in competition only, or in specific sports only.
+The World Anti-Doping Agency (WADA) publishes and maintains a list of the substances and methods which are:

 Athletes have a duty to:

 |Clean Sport for Humans - Prohibited Substances Library|

 |WADA Prohibited List 2022, effective 1 January 2022|

 |WADA Prohibited List 2022: Summary of Major Modifications and Explanatory Notes|

 |Glucocorticoid injections - Important change coming on 1 January 2022|